 - All assignments are due at the beginning of the class period for which they are assigned.
 All written work is to be typewritten, double spaced, stapled, and follow expected standards of clarity, organization and grammar.
-Word processing programs have spelling and grammar checking capabilities use them! - Visit the Business Communication Center BEFORE you hand in any papers if you feel you need help - they are extremely helpful: http://bcc.utdallas.edu/ The Business Communication Center web site also has a lot of online writing tips and reference materials.
-Take advantage of this resource! - Late assignments will not be accepted.

-- To get the most benefit from your time in this class, read the material to be discussed before we discuss it in class.
+Word processing programs have spelling and grammar checking capabilities use them! - Late assignments will not be accepted. - To get the most benefit from your time in this class, read the material to be discussed before we discuss it in class.
 You will find classes to be much more interesting and engaging if you come prepared to discuss each day's topic. - Notice that there may be times when you have more than one assignment due on a particular day.
 You will need to plan ahead so that you do not fall behind.